ComputerElite/APKDowngrader/README.md

 Restart the program, selct and apk and then **wait 30 seconds before starting to downgrade**.
 The Error might not come anymore.
 _This error shouldn't appear anymore_

+### `I'm sorry.
+Due to the source file having to be as big as the target one or bigger to not distribute game code I can't do that for you`
+Due to XOR-ing the files to generate downgrade files it is not possible to go from a e. g.
+400MB file to a 500 MB file.
+As if so the downgrade file had to be 500 MB.
+But then the question comes how do I get from 400MB to 500MB without adding game code?
+Well the answer would be copying bytes.
+But I do not plan to implement that and just kepp this limitation.

 ## Issues
 - N/A